Tips and Tricks

 • Be professional throughout the process

-• Don’t burn bridges, the trucking industry is smaller than you think
+• Don't burn bridges.
+The trucking industry is smaller than you think

-4. Complete the Invoice Buyout Process
+4. Complete the invoice buyout process

 This is where most carriers worry about cashflow gaps, but it doesn't have to be complicated.